Interbotix/interbotix_ros_arms_pi/interbotix_descriptions/README.md

 This package contains the [description.launch](launch/description.launch) file responsible for loading parts or all of the robot model.
 It launches up to four nodes as described below:
 - **joint_state_publisher** - responsible for parsing the 'robot_description' parameter to find all non-fixed joints and publish a JointState message with those joints defined.
 - **robot_state_publisher** - uses the URDF specified by the parameter robot_description and the joint positions from the joint_states topic to calculate the forward kinematics of the robot and publish the results via tf.
-- **static_transform_publisher** - publishes a static transform from a 'world' frame to the 'base_link' frame of a robot.
+- **static_transform_publisher** - publishes a static transform from the 'world' frame to the 'base_link' frame of a robot.

 ## Usage
 To run this package, type the line below in a terminal.
 Note that the `robot_name` argument must be specified as the name of one of the URDF files located in the [urdf](/urdf) directory (excluding the '.urdf.xacro' part).
 For example, to launch the ReactorX 150 arm, type: